Lie groups of Poisson diffeomorphisms: Lie groups of Poisson diffeomorphisms

 Our approach is particularly effective for a class of generically non-degenerate Poisson structures, namely those of divisor type considered \cite{klaasse2018} (see Section \ref{sec:divisortype}).
 Let $(M, \pi)$ be a Poisson structure of divisor type with projective divisor ideal $I_\pi$.
 The algebroid $T_{I_\pi}M$ is almost injective, and by Proposition \ref{prop:poissonprojectivedivisor}, every Poisson vector field is a section of $T_{I_\pi}M$.
 When $T_{I_\pi}^* M$ locally admits bases of closed sections, the Poisson structure $\pi$ lifts to a Poisson structure $\pi_I$ on $T_{I_\pi}M$ by Theorem 4.35 in \cite{klaasse2018}.
 If in addition $I_\pi$ is a standard ideal, the lift $\pi_I$ is non-degenerate.

 \begin{theorem} Let $(M, \pi)$ be a Poisson structure of standard divisor type.
 Suppose that $T_{I_\pi}M$ locally admits bases of closed sections.
 Then $\Diff(M, \pi)$ is a regular initial Lie subgroup of $\Diff(M)$. \end{theorem} \begin{proof} We will equip the path component $\Diff_{c, 0}(M, \pi)$ of $\Diff(M,\pi)$ with the structure of a regular initial Lie subgroup of $\Diff_{c, 0}(M)$.
 By Proposition \ref{prop:poissonprojectivedivisor}, every Poisson diffeomorphism in $\Diff_{c, 0}(M, \pi)$ is an inner automorphism of $T_{I_\pi}M$, to which $\pi$ lifts to a non-degenerate Poisson structure $\pi_I$.
-By Example \ref{ex:standardisotopicallyclosed}, the Lie algebroid $T_{I_\pi}M$ is isotopically closed, and therefore $\InnAut_c(T_{I_\pi}M, \pi_I)$ is a regular initial Lie subgroup of $\Diff_{c,0}(M)$ by Theorem \ref{thm:almostinjectivePoisson}. \end{proof}
+By Example \ref{ex:standardisotopicallyclosed}, the Lie algebroid $T_{I_\pi}M$ is isotopically closed, and therefore $\InnAut_c(T_{I_\pi}M, \pi_I)$ is a regular initial Lie subgroup of $\Diff_{c,0}(M)$ by Theorem \ref{thm:almostinjectivePoisson}.
+Now, the whole group $\Diff(M, \pi)$ becomes a Lie group by declaring $\Diff_c(M, \pi)$ to be open $\Diff(M, \pi)$ and using group multiplication to translate the manifold structure to the entire group.
+This way, $\Diff(M, \pi)$ is becomes an initial subgroup of $\Diff(M)$. \end{proof}